Sleep is the operating system of memory and emotion.

 Sleep is when the brain rebuilds memory, recalibrates emotion, and rehearses behavior.
 Yet how it does so — and how we can intervene — remains one of neuroscience’s deepest open questions.

-Our laboratory pursues this question from multiple directions in parallel: dissecting the REM-sleep circuits that integrate adult-born neurons into memory engrams; developing AI that decodes sleep stages in real time; exploring targeted memory reactivation through sound; and translating these insights toward clinical applications for specific neural conditions.
+Our laboratory pursues this question from multiple directions in parallel: dissecting the REM-sleep circuits that integrate adult-born neurons into the brain's memory traces; developing AI that decodes sleep stages in real time; exploring targeted memory reactivation through sound; and translating these insights toward clinical applications for specific neural conditions.
 We are based at Kobe University Graduate School of Medicine and collaborate with NCNP, IIIS Tsukuba, RIKEN CBS, and partners across Japan, North America, and Asia.

-• 2026 · 04
+2026 · 04

 Grant-in-Aid Kiban-A awarded